chongtinghoivan/Cloud-Architect-Journey/readme.md

 Certificates obtained along the journey would also be recorded.

-#### Employment Status: Currently employed as Solutions Architect at ZStack.
+#### Employment Status: Currently employed as Global Head of PMO at ZStack.

 #### Contact Email for Recruiters: chongtingho@gmail.com
-Would only consider fully-remote job opportunities at the moment.
+Would only consider fully-remote / remote job opportunities with annual salary >1.5M at the moment.

 ### Highlights of Certifications Accomplished: